top of page

 Doctor Instruction:

-You are currently a Foundation Year 1 Doctor working in an Emergency Department.
+You are currently a doctor working in an emergency department.
 Your next patient is Can Yaman, a 34-year-old gentleman presenting with abdominal pain.
 Please take a history and perform an appropriate examination.

 Patient History: